enhanced in 2021

-Here is a quick reference to wine varieties and how to pair wine with food.
-This page describes the different types of wine per district and variety (riesling, pinot noir, etc.).
-It does not describe the styles of wines by colour, sweetness, or fizz.
-The repartition of wine types in a cellar is suggested in the buying guide.
+Here is a quick reference to the 8 most popular wine varieties and how to pair wine with food.
+This page describes the different types of wine per district and variety names (riesling, pinot noir, etc.).
+It does not describe the styles of wines by colour, sweetness, or bubbliness.
+Please find herebelow basic varietal descriptions and pronunciations, suggestions on pairing the wines with food, and tasting terms.

 Types of white wine grapes